looeee/discoverthreejs-site/markdown/book/appendix/javascript-reference.md

 }
 {{< /code >}}

 By _implicit_, we mean that you don't _see_ this code.
-All the magic happens somewhere out of sight, deep with the browser's JavaScript engine.
+All the magic happens somewhere out of sight, deep within the browser's JavaScript engine.

 ### Returning Values from the Constructor